veracruz-project/veracruz/sdk/rust-examples/prime-numbers-generator/README.markdown

 This program provides an example of executing multiple programs sequentially inside Veracruz `freestanding-execution-engine`, where each program's input depends on the previous' output.
 This is similar to the Linux pipeline `command1 | command2 | command3`.

-This is a two-step program where the first step proveds its output to the second program.
-The final output is the primes numbers between 2 and `upper_limit`, which you will specify .
+This is a two-step program where the first step provides its output to the second program.
+The final output is the prime numbers between 2 and `upper_limit`, which you will specify .
 This is an implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithms.

 - `generate-set`: this program generates all numbers from 2 to `upper_limit`
-- `keep-primes`: this takes the set provided by the previous program, applies Sieve of Eratosthenes algorithms, and keeps only primes numbers
+- `keep-primes`: this takes the set provided by the previous program, applies Sieve of Eratosthenes algorithms, and keeps only prime numbers

-Here are the steps for running these program inside Veracruz `freestanding-execution-engine`
+Here are the steps for running these two programs inside Veracruz `freestanding-execution-engine`

 ## Steps
 1. You have to build the WASM binary for each program by running the following commands in each directory: